-we are exactly one week out from thanksgiving. if you’re anything like me, there are a million things to do and exactly one day to get them all done. this easy maple brownie pie uses store buttery bought pie dough with a handful of pantry staples for the homemade brownie filling. this simple and decadent dessert is made for last minute dessert plans!
+We are exactly one week out from thanksgiving.
+If you're anything like me, there are a million things to do and exactly one day to get them all done.
+This easy maple brownie pie uses store buttery bought pie dough with a handful of pantry staples for the homemade brownie filling.
+It's a simple and decadent dessert that is made for last minute entertaining!

-- refined sugar free (if using maple sugar)
+- Can be refined sugar free (if using maple sugar).

-- is the perfect with a dusting of powdered sugar, ice cream or salted maple caramel
+- Is perfect with a dusting of powdered sugar, ice cream or salted maple caramel.

-- a great last minute dessert for gathering
+- A great last minute dessert for holiday gathering.

 - I like this one from trader joes

 - Instant espresso powder